csound-plugins/csound-plugins/docs/opcodes/pool_new.md

 nchnls = 2
 0dbfs  = 1

-; create a global pool of fixed capacity gipool pool_new 100
+; create an empty global pool of fixed capacity. gipool pool_new 100

 instr 1